Installing and Testing¶

 pip install peewee

 - Sqlite extensions, which includes Cython implementations of the SQLite date manipulation functions, the REGEXP operator, and full-text search result ranking algorithms.
-This module should be built using the

 Installing with git¶

 The project is hosted at https://github.com/coleifer/peewee and can be installed using git: